-In 1984, the Oregon State Lottery was created by a vote of the people through the initiative process and passed by a margin of two to one although using funds generated by gambling to support schools, parks, veterans, and economic development remains controversial.
-The Lottery's statutory mandate is to "produce the maximum amount of net revenues to benefit the public purpose ...commensurate with the public good" with a minimum of 84% of the Lottery's annual net revenue returned to the public in the form of prizes and benefits to the public purpose.
+In 1984, the Oregon State Lottery was created to generate revenue to support schools, parks, watersheds, veterans, and economic development.
+The Lottery's statutory mandate is to "produce the maximum amount of net revenues to benefit the public purpose....commensurate with the public good."
+A minimum of 84% of the Lottery's annual net revenue is returned to the public in the form of prizes and benefits to the public purpose.
+Supporting government through revenue generated by gambling remains controversial.

-The following timeline depicts the expansion of gambling opportunities and importantly the strong support for funding education, awareness, and treatment support for Oregonians.
-To that end, Oregon has provided laudatory leadership in the development and implementation of free treatment for Oregonians and their families; extensive outreach to the schools, and the community; and the Lottery's national leadership in implementing its Responsible Gambling Code of Practice in 2014.
+The following timeline shows the expansion of gambling opportunities and importantly the strong support for funding education, awareness, and treatment for Oregonians.
+To that end, Oregon has provided laudatory leadership in the development and implementation of free treatment for Oregonians and their families; extensive outreach to schools and the community; and the Lottery's national leadership in implementing its Responsible Gambling Code of Practice in 2014.
 Oregon ranks 27th by population and 28th by dollars spent gambling with approximately \$1.7 billion gambled.
-It ranks 2nd in the nation for the per capita expenditure (\$1.44) for problem gambling services investing \$5.8 million in 2016.
+It ranks 2nd in the nation for the per capita expenditure (\$1.44) for problem gambling services, investing \$5.8 million in 2016.